InternetSociety/IETF-Ornithology/README.md

 You can read the Ornithology through as a [web page](https://internetsociety.github.io/IETF-ornithology/) or as a [PDF](https://internetsociety.github.io/IETF-ornithology/IETF-Ornithology.pdf)

+## Contributing to this document.

 The source for this document can be found in the [src directory](https://github.com/InternetSociety/IETF-Ornithology/tree/main/src) of the
 [https://github.com/internetsociety/IETF-ornithology/](https://github.com/internetsociety/IETF-ornithology/) repository.
-Readers are encouraged to contribute.
+Readers are encouraged to contribute by opening issues, pull requests, or sending mail to the editor.

-For local development: The web and PDF version of this document need to be created locally and pushed to the GitHub repository.
-The web and PDF versions can be created from their source with [mdBook](https://rust-lang.github.io/mdBook/cli/init.html) using the [mdbook-pandoc](https://github.com/max-heller/mdbook-pandoc) extension.
-This tooling is dependent of having [LuaTeX](https://www.luatex.org/), [pandoc](https://pandoc.org/), and the [Hind-Light font](https://fonts.google.com/specimen/Hind) installed.
+For local development: The web and PDF version of this document can be created locally.
+To generate these from their markdow source use [mdBook](https://rust-lang.github.io/mdBook/cli/init.html) with the [mdbook-pandoc](https://github.com/max-heller/mdbook-pandoc) extension.
+This tooling is dependent on having [LuaTeX](https://www.luatex.org/), [pandoc](https://pandoc.org/), and the [Hind-Light font](https://fonts.google.com/specimen/Hind) installed.

-On OSX you can set up the environment, assuming you installed homebrew, by executing the following commands.
+On OSX you can set up the environment, assuming you installed [homebrew](https://brew.sh/), by executing the following commands.

 ```
 brew install rust pandoc mdbook mactex